-The net other income (expense) was primarily the foreign exchange gains and losses (specifically, resulting from foreign currency denominated transactions and the revaluation of foreign currency denominated assets and liabilities) recognized during the three and six months ended July 31, 2022 and 2021, which fluctuate as the U.S. dollar appreciates or depreciates against other currencies.
-The decreases in interest expense for the three and six months ended July 31, 2022, compared to the same periods in 2021, were due to the higher term loan interest rate and average outstanding principal under the exit credit facility of the Predecessor prior to the refinancing in July of 2021.
+The net other income (expense) was primarily the foreign exchange gains and losses (specifically, resulting from foreign currency denominated transactions and the revaluation of foreign currency denominated assets and liabilities) which fluctuate as the U.S. dollar appreciates or depreciates against other currencies.
+The increase in interest expense for the three months ended October 31, 2022, compared to the same period in 2021, was due to the additional \$160 million of term loan in connection with the closing of the Codecademy acquisition on April 4, 2022, and higher interest rates.
+The interest expense for the period from February 1, 2021 to June 11, 2021 was slightly higher due to a higher interest rate under the exit credit facility of the Predecessor prior to the refinancing in July of 2021.
 As a result of the interest rate swaps we executed on June 17, 2022, we have fixed the cash interest rate on \$300 million of our outstanding term loans at 8.94% going forward.